OPEN BANKING APIs

 Third-party interfacing enables support for interbank communication, broker messaging and market data feeds, as well as providing access to the increasingly important fintech community.

-OLYMPIC Banking System is open and based on industry best practices.
-It offers a flexible and fully secure integration layer, enabling interfacing with many external systems including:
+The OLYMPIC Banking System is open and based on industry best practices.
+In addition it offers a flexible and fully secure integration layer, enabling interfacing with many external systems including:

 Document management systems

 Third-party business applications, such as digital channels, CRM and data analytics systems, can be integrated seamlessly using the hundreds of OLYMPIC Banking System APIs, web services or dedicated connectors, ensuring hassle-free implementations.